ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 ## A keyword with two usages

-The `unsafe` keyword is used both as for marking unsafety in an API and unlocking unsafety in the implementation.
+The `unsafe` keyword is used both for marking unsafety in an API and unlocking unsafety in the implementation.

 ### `unsafe` marking

-Marking with `unsafe` is a delegation of responsibility w.r.t. to the memory safety from the API maker to the API user.
+Marking with `unsafe` is a delegation of responsibility with respect to memory safety from the API author to the API user.
-The use of this keyword in an API *warns* the API user against the potential harmful effects of the use of the API.
+The use of this keyword in an API *warns* the API user about the potential harmful effects of using the API.

-* In a function signature ([r-unsafe.fn]), `unsafe` means that the behavior of the function may lead to *UB*s if the use of the function does not comply with its interface contract (informally described in its documentation).
+* In a function signature ([r-unsafe.fn]), `unsafe` means that the behavior of the function may lead to UB if the use of the function does not comply with its interface contract (informally described in its documentation).
-* In a trait declaration ([r-unsafe.trait]), `unsafe` means that an erroneous implementation of this trait may lead to *UB*s if the implementation contract (preferrably documented) is not respected.
+* In a trait declaration ([r-unsafe.trait]), `unsafe` means that an erroneous implementation of this trait may lead to UB if the implementation contract (preferably documented) is not respected.

 [r-unsafe.fn]: <https://doc.rust-lang.org/reference/unsafe-keyword.html#r-unsafe.fn>
 [r-unsafe.trait]: <https://doc.rust-lang.org/reference/unsafe-keyword.html#r-unsafe.trait>

-### `unsafe` unlokcing
+### `unsafe` unlocking

-Unlocking with `unsafe` is taking responsibility for the memory safety from the compiler to the developer.
+Unlocking with `unsafe` means taking responsibility for memory safety from the compiler to the developer.

 Using an `unsafe` block in a function body or in a constant declaration is imposed by the compiler to prevent the *inadvertent use* of `unsafe` capabilities.
 The keyword `unsafe` *unlocks* the use of these capabilities.

-In a similar manner, the implementation of an `unsafe` trait requires `unsafe` for the developer to explictly take into account the memory safety contracts.
+Similarly, the implementation of an `unsafe` trait requires `unsafe` for the developer to explicitly take into account the memory safety contracts.
 The keyword `unsafe` *unlocks* the implementation of `unsafe` traits.

 Since the 2024 edition, `unsafe` is also required to unlock the following:

-* `extern` blocks, which contains declarations of foreign functions and variables, for [FFI](./ffi.md),
+* `extern` blocks, which contain declarations of foreign functions and variables, for [FFI](./ffi.md),
 * some attributes (for instance , no_mangle, cf. [r-attributes.safety]).

 [r-attributes.safety]: <https://doc.rust-lang.org/reference/attributes.html#r-attributes.safety>

 ## Limitations and precautions

-Paraphrasing the [Rustonomicon](https://doc.rust-lang.org/nomicon/), the fundamental principle of Rust can be sumed up as follows:
+Paraphrasing the [Rustonomicon](https://doc.rust-lang.org/nomicon/), the fundamental principle of Rust can be summed up as follows:

 > `unsafe`-free code cannot go wrong

 The combined use of the type system and the ownership system enforces a high-level memory safety in Rust programs.
 This way, the language helps prevent memory overflows, null or invalid pointer constructions, and data races.

 This promise is valid only if the code does not use `unsafe` features.
-When `unsafe` features are used, the compiler cannot guarantee memory safety anymore.
+When `unsafe` features are used, the compiler can no longer guarantee memory safety.
 The developer must then ensure that the code respects the invariants that guarantee memory safety.

-That's why, it is crucial to limit the use of `unsafe` features as much as possible:
+That is why it is crucial to limit the use of `unsafe` features as much as possible:

 > **Rule {{#check LANG-UNSAFE | Don't use unsafe blocks}}**
 >